nickol312/nlp_streamlit/README.md

-# Git for streamlit for NLP sentiment detection
+# Github for streamlit for NLP sentiment detection